lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/09capes/capes.rst

 .. note::

-   The current effort to document how to enable software for a cape is on-going at https://docs.beagleboard.org/latest/boards/capes.
+   The current effort to document how to enable software for a cape is ongoing at https://docs.beagleboard.org/latest/boards/capes.

 .. _capes_production: